Pauline Bourdon Sansus: Rugby career

-Makes her international debut
+International debut

-After only two senior seasons, and just a few days after her twentieth birthday she made her international debut for the French national team in their 11-0 victory over England at Martigues.
+After only two senior seasons, and just a few days after her twentieth birthday she made her international debut on 7 November 2015 for the French national team in their 11-0 victory over England at Stade Francis-Turcan in Martigues.

 On 18 March 2016 in Vannes, she started the last match of the Six Nations Championship, against England, which the France won 17-12, to win the championship.
 During France's summer tour, she came on as a substitute and scored a try to contribute to her team's 19-13 victory over the United States in Salt Lake City on 1 July 2016.
 She again came on as a substitute in the opening game against Canada, which France lost 10-29.
 In the game on 22 November in Béziers, she started behind the scrum in France's 36-10 victory over the United States.

 In 2017, she faced a difficult career decision.
 Her employer offered her a permanent position which she accepted.
 As she felt she had to limit the amount of time she could be absent from work she didn’t undertake any international commitments, thus missing the Six Nations Championship and the 2017 World Cup.
 In the same year, she won the Élite 2 again with AS Bayonne, which resulted in the team being promoted to the top division, the Top 8.
 Her performances were sufficient to see her recalled to the national team for the autumn tour.
 She was a starter against Spain and made three conversions and a starter at fly-half against Italy, (she made one penalty and one conversion).